ulthiel/Champ/Readme.md

     Sparse matrix with 16 rows and 16 columns over Multivariate rational function field of rank 2 over Rational Field
 ]
-//Here is an example (describing the action of y1):
+//So, the action of y1 is:
 > Matrix(M`Matrices[3]);
 [0   0   0   0   0   0   0   0   0   0   0   0   0   0   0   0]
 [0   0   0   0   0   0   0   0   0   0   0   0   0   0   0   0]